d1onys1us/tao-te-ching/README.md

 # README

 This is trying to present the Tao Te Ching in a way more readable to me, especially on mobile.
+This is for personal use only, not meant for any distribution.
+I did not write this translation at all it's just so I can read it more easily on my own.

 ## Python scripts